What’s New in the NC Mountains

 In Sylva, Concerts on the Creek kicks off July 2nd with a full lineup of bands into the late summer months.
 Celebrate Independence Day with the town’s annual Fourth-of-July celebration and witness fireworks from the charming downtown streets in Sylva.
 For those who like tight lines and craft brews, the award-winning Hook Line and Drinker will be returning on August 21, followed by the 23rd annual Greening Up the Mountains Festival on August 28.
 These events are all dog friendly so make sure to bring your furry friend along to enjoy the festivities!

-In Cashiers, the Village Green welcomes a new summer concert series called ‘Concerts on the Commons’ with ticket sales for group pods to allow social distancing measures.
-Additional events include the Joy Garden Tour from July 16-17, the Village Nature Series from June to September, and Sapphire Valley’s Summer Colors Fine Arts Show from July 24-25.
+In Cashiers, experience the Joy Garden Tour from July 16-17, the Village Nature Series from June to September, and Sapphire Valley’s Summer Colors Fine Arts Show from July 24-25.

 The Jackson Arts Market is a year-round music and arts festival hosted every Saturday in downtown Sylva.
 With three stages of live music, live artist demonstrations, and the opportunity to connect with local artists, you won’t want to miss this free weekly event.
 Start your morning in downtown Sylva by enjoying some locally sourced breakfast at one of our downtown restaurants, then head to the weekly Farmers Market at Bridge Park.
 Afterward, enjoy some boutique shopping downtown, a delicious lunch, and head to the Jackson Arts Market starting at 1.
 Make sure to take your pup along, as the Jackson Arts Market is pet-friendly.